Ashi96/device_driver_robosys2018/README.md

 $ sudo chmod 666 /dev/myled0
 ex) when you want to display "0"
 $ echo 0 > /dev/myled0
+ex) when you want to put the lights out
+$ echo d > /dev/myled0
 ~~~

 ## License